MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

     Avro schemas Materialize generates using the `AVRO KEY FULLNAME` and `AVRO VALUE FULLNAME` [syntax](#syntax).

-  * You can automatically have nullable fields in the Avro schemas default to `NULL` by using the [`NULL DEFAULTS` option](#syntax).
+  * You can automatically have nullable fields in the Avro schemas default to `null` by using the [`NULL DEFAULTS` option](#syntax).

 SQL types are converted to Avro types according to the following conversion